Importance of Kernel Bandwidth in Quantum Machine Learning: Results

 Figure~\ref{fig:full_prec_sampl} presents the prediction accuracy obtained with the kernel matrix evaluated from full quantum state up to machine precision (``Exact'') and with sampling noise (``5k shots'').
 We observe poor performance in the cases where the nondiagonal kernel matrix values are all close to zero or all close to one (i.e., kernel very narrow or very wide).
-However, an appropriate kernel bandwidth (equivalent to scaling the data) can mitigate this issue by preventing the values of the kernel matrix from concentrating; see Fig.~\ref{fig:full_prec_sampl}, top.
+However, at the same time, when an appropriate kernel bandwidth (equivalent to scaling the data) is chosen, we observe that good performance is recovered.
+This is due to bandwidth choice preventing the values of the kernel matrix from concentrating; see Fig.~\ref{fig:full_prec_sampl}, top.
+This evidence suggests that in some cases judicious choice of bandwidth parameter may reduce the number of samples needed.

 The second obstacle is finite precision of controls available on noisy intermediate-scale quantum (NISQ) hardware, which limits the range of values that can be used as inputs to the quantum feature map.
 This can potentially limit the scaling of the data.
 Note that this issue is limited to NISQ devices, since fault-tolerant architectures allow synthesis of single-qubit operations with precision matching that of classical machines~\cite{Wiebe2013}.
 To numerically evaluate the effects of finite precision, we recompute the kernel matrix values with parameters rounded to no more than a fixed number of decimals.
 Figure~\ref{fig:finite_prec_sampl} shows that with the scaling factor that maximizes performance in the full-precision case (0.05), three decimals of precision is sufficient to match the performance of the noiseless case.
 As the scaling factor decreases, the number of decimals required to match the full precision increases.
 We note that precision of trapped ion hardware currently available on the cloud (three decimals~\cite{ionqprecision}) is sufficient to saturate the noiseless performance of a scaling factor that is five times smaller than the one maximizing performance at 19 qubits, suggesting that the control precision would not be the limiting factor for the qubit counts expected in the near term.